applicaster/developer.applicaster.com/content/js2native/readme.md

 ### Push.registerTags

-Register tags to receive notifications for.
+Register/subscribe to tags to receive notifications from.

 ```
 var options = {
-    provider: 'urbanairship',
+    providers: 'urbanairship', // or 'appoxee,urbanairship' or 'appoxee'
     tags: 'sports,news'
     callback: function(response) {
         if (response.isSuccess == 'true')  {